Arno67000/ArnaudStutz_7_BACK_15012021/README.md

 ## Installation (nodeJs required)

 Clone the repository.
-In the created directory, run `npm install`.
+In the created directory, run `yarn install`.

 ## Config